-To be filleted and put in the deep freeze.
-This lake is loaded with this size bluegills, becasue it is stocked each year with 100,000 bream 4" long.
+To be filleted and put in the freezer.
+This lake is loaded with this size bluegills because it is stocked each year with 100,000 bream 4" long.
 None of these bream were on beds.
 The water temp. was around 72.
 I knew blogging would help me improve fly fishing!